 - How: How will this project bring your organization and/or community from where you are now to where you want to be?

 - Outcomes: What measurable impacts (qualitative and/or quantitative) do you expect to see as a result of this project?
+This may include increased capacity to deliver on-the-ground restoration projects.

 - Why: Why is this project necessary for the health of your watershed and of your community?